mitmedialab/lcl/_weeks/week2.md

 make-share:
   forum-link: http://lcl-discuss.media.mit.edu/t/week-2-activity-animate-a-name/192
-  forum-button-text: Animate a Name
+  forum-button-text: Start the Activity!

   activity-title: Animate a Name
   activity-overview: |
     This week, we invite you to make a project, using Scratch (or other materials) to create an animation of your name.
 In this video, Yumiko and Dhwani show you examples and explain a little bit more.

   activity-desc: |
-    In this activity you will
+    In this activity, you will:
       * Make a project with Scratch
       * Share your project (and your process!) with the community
       * Learn more about Scratch, and discover resources to get started

   video:
     link: https://www.youtube.com/embed/r_X37lMVQFk?rel=0&cc_load_policy=1
     download-link:  MISSING